dapphub/dapple/README.md

 Some features:

-* Contracts are run through the `cog` preprocessor, which a few use cases:
-    * "generic" functions
-    * Singleton contracts (hard-code addresses for a particular chain context)
 * `dapple test`: You write your Solidity tests in Solidity, not the harness language
 * `dapple do` reproducible deploy steps
 * chain contexts: handling equivalent address references on different chains (e.g., libraries and registries on testnet vs mainnet)
 * package system based on ipfs
+* contracts are run through the `cog` preprocessor, which is useful because solidity has no macros or generics

 Future plans: